 Although rural areas have better services and equal access to government services, those who live in cities still have an advantage.
 One of the advantages that city dwellers enjoy is easy access to public services.
 Most of these services are available nearby in urban areas.
 Further, improved levels of services are only found in urban areas.
 Better roads and improved levels of infrastructure including housing are only found in urban areas.

 Those who live in urban areas are often more socially aware than their rural counterparts.
 In urban areas, the diversity is higher.
 Through interactions with more diverse people, urban residents tend to learn much which those in rural areas do not.
 Furthermore, parents who would like their children to have a higher standard of education and early exposure to several basic life skills would prefer raise them in urban areas.

-Other reasons that have caused people to migrate to the cities of Indonesia include the search for better standards of education or for better living standards compared to those of rural areas.
-The standard of living in urban areas is higher than that of rural areas because urbanization has brought about an improvement in:
+Other reasons that have caused people to move to the cities of Indonesia include the search for better standards of education or for better living standards compared to those of rural areas.
+The standard of living in urban areas is higher than that of rural areas because urbanisation has brought about an improvement in: